2020PB/police-brutality/reports/Iowa.md

 White protestors were inside the Capitol, police identified some of them claimed to have vandalized police car in the past, and arrests were made inside the Capitol for those individuals.
 However, the arrested individuals declined the allegations.
 The protestors followed the police outside the Capitol, and one of the protestors blocked their path and later the crowd tried to pull the arrestees from the custody of the police officers.
 That is when more crowds and police started to get involved.
 Police used pepper spray to help disperse the crowd and arrested 17 people, including two juveniles.

-tags: spray, pepper-spray, tackle, beat, arrest, child, protestor
+tags: spray, pepper-spray, tackle, beat, arrest, child, protester

 id: ia-desmoines-8